Skip to main content

 VPSCloud Hosting

 Singapore sits at the geographic and network center of Southeast Asia.
 It is the primary internet hub for ASEAN, hosting major submarine cable landing stations, internet exchanges (SGIX, Equinix SG), and regional headquarters of every major cloud provider.
 For businesses targeting Southeast Asia, Singapore VPS is usually the right starting point — and often the only location you need.
+So if you intend to buy Singapore VPS capacity, that SEA reach is the deciding advantage.

 Singapore's role in the SEA internet

 Southeast Asia presents a geographic challenge.
 The ASEAN region spans 4.5 million square kilometers across 11 countries.
 No single server location reaches all of them with optimal latency.
 Singapore, however, comes closer than anywhere else.
+(Real round-trip benchmarks for every major market are in the latency table further down.)

 For ASEAN-focused applications, Singapore delivers the best achievable single-location coverage.
 Compared to a US or European server, the latency improvement for Southeast Asian users is 100–250ms per request — the difference between an application that feels local and one that feels slow.